-- For home (landline) phones, you can claim your business calls and a portion of the line rental costs. - For internet expenses, you can claim the proportion of time or data you used your internet for business uses. - You can calculate the business portion of your home phone and internet using an itemised account or pattern of use.
+- If you are using the actual cost method - for home (landline) phones, you can claim your business calls and a portion of the line rental costs - for internet expenses, you can claim the proportion of time or data you used your internet for business use - you can calculate the business portion of your home phone and internet using an itemised account or pattern of use. - Note: you can't claim the cost of assets, such as phones, modems and routers, because they are capital costs (not running expenses), but you can claim a depreciation deduction for them.

-Decline in value (depreciation) of business assets
+Depreciation (decline in value) of business assets